your summer in the wilderness of Jack London and Robert Service.

 - Even deeper discounts on remaining merchandise at the end of the season.

 Getting Here and Getting Around

 Skagway is connected to the continental road system, but we don't recommend you bring a vehicle.
 The expense of bringing a vehicle compared to its utility is questionable for your first experience in Alaska.
-The town is served by the Alaska Marine Highway System (state ferry) with weekly service from Bellingham, WA and almost daily service from Juneau.
+The town is served by the Alaska Marine Highway System (state ferry) with weekly service from Bellingham, WA and several days a week service from Juneau.
 Skagway airport is served by Alaska Seaplanes which connects to Alaska Airlines in Juneau (JNU).
 Our van will meet you at the Airport or Ferry dock upon your arrival if we know your arrival details ahead of time.

 If you want to research travel in Alaska, go to the library and check out The Milepost.
 If the volume is less than 5 years old, it will be accurate and informative enough for you to start a plan.
 A new one at the bookstore is pricey.

 Once hired we can give you pointers from our experience in traveling in Alaska and assist with coordinating the travel.